huntersman/retest-failed-CI/README.md

 - `actions: write` - To re-run workflow runs
 - `contents: read` - To read repository contents
 - `pull-requests: read` - To read pull request information

-These are configured in the workflow file as shown in the usage example above.